Toruńska Street, Bydgoszcz

-Toruńska Street is the longest and one of the most ancient street in Bydgoszcz, Poland.
+Toruńska Street is the longest and one of the most ancient streets in Bydgoszcz, Poland.

 Location

 The street runs west–east, from downtown Bernardyńskiego roundabout to the eastern border of the city with the village of Otorowo.
 It is 11.2 km long.

 From Bernardyńskiego roundabout to Toruńskiego roundabout, the street is used by the National road 80.
 To the east, the path runs through the following districts: Babia Wieś, Kapuściska, Zimne Wody and Łęgnowo.

 History

 Toruńska Street is an ancient route connecting Bydgoszcz and Toruń via Solec Kujawski: to get to Toruń downtown, it was then required to cross the Vistula river.

 Early history

 As early as in the Middle Ages, the path exited Bydgoszcz at the Kujawska Gate (Brama Kujawska) and was heading to "Toruń suburbs" (Toruńskie Przedmieście) or Kujawskie, just outside the city.
 Presumably this track was used until the 14th century, as part of Amber trade road: from Silesia to Pomerelia the road forded by ferry the Brda river at the village of Czersko Polskie, near the river's mouth to Vistula.
 This passage was controlled by the castellan of the "Wyszogród" stronghold (located in today's Fordon).

 At the end of the 14th century-beginning of the 15th century, there was a clear intention to build a bridge in this place, according to written sources from Vladislaus II of Opole, the nobleman who granted Fordon city with town privileges in 1382.
 However, this project did not succeed: indeed, the ferry crossing had been operating there till the 19th century, ran by the owner of an inn called "Ujście".

 The oldest building in the vicinity of the street preserved to this day is the Bernardine Church of Our Lady Queen of Peace from 1557, standing today in Bernardyńska street.
 In 1783, the population of Przedmieście Toruńskie was 942.

 On the map of the vicinity of Bromberg from 1796 to 1802, the road to Solec Kujawski matches up with the present street.
 On the other hand, on an 1857 map of the vicinity of the city, one can notice a few suburban buildings along the road, concentrated in farm-towns or folwarks: